Solange Knowles

 *father – African-American

-*mother – Louisiana Creole, including African, French, Acadian/French-Canadian, as well as distant Irish and Breton, remote Penobscot First Nations
+*mother – Louisiana Creole, including African, French, Acadian/French-Canadian, as well as distant Irish, Breton, and Belgian Walloon, remote Penobscot First Nations

 Solange Knowles is an American actress, singer, songwriter, and model.

-She is the daughter of Tina Knowles (born Célestine Ann Beyincé), a fashion designer, and Mathew C. Knowles, a businessperson and talent manager.
+She is the daughter of Tina Knowles (born Célestine Ann Beyoncé), a fashion designer, and Mathew C. Knowles, a businessperson and talent manager.
 She is the sister of actress and singer Beyoncé.
 They are the first sisters to have each had No. 1 albums.
+Her niece, Beyoncé’s daughter, is singer and dancer Blue Ivy Carter.
 Solange is a step-sister of actress Bianca Lawson.
 Her mother is married to Bianca’s father, actor Richard Lawson.
 Solange is married to music video director Alan Ferguson.
 She has a son with her former husband Daniel Smith.

 Solange’s father is African-American.
 Solange’s maternal grandparents were French-speaking Louisiana Creoles, with roots in New Iberia; their ancestry was mostly African and French (including French ancestors who lived in Canada).
-Through her mother’s line, Solange is a great-great-great-great-great-great-granddaughter of Acadian leader Joseph Broussard, and a descendant of Jean-Vincent d’Abbadie de Saint-Castin (born c.
-1652), and of his wife, Marie Mathilde Pidianske/Penobscot (born c.
+Through her mother’s line, Solange is a great-great-great-great-great-great-granddaughter of Acadian leader Joseph Broussard, who led French-speaking Catholics from Nova Scotia, Canada to Louisiana in 1765.
+He was among the first 200 Acadians to arrive in Louisiana that year.
+She is also a descendant of French military officer Jean-Vincent d’Abbadie de Saint-Castin (born c.
+1652 in Escout, France), and of his wife, Marie Mathilde Pidianske/Penobscot (born c.
 1658), who was the daughter of Madockawando Abenaki, a chief of the Penobscot (Panawahpskek) people.
 Through Marie Mathilde, Solange is of 1/1024 Indigenous descent.
-Solange is also of approximately 1/32 Irish ancestry, and has distant Breton roots on her mother’s side, as well.
-Her sister’s name, Beyoncé, is a tribute to their mother’s maiden name Beyincé.
+Solange is also of approximately 1/32 Irish ancestry, and has distant Breton and Belgian Flemish roots on her mother’s side, the latter including her ancestor Albert de Cuir, from Hainaut Province, Wallonia.
+Her sister’s name, Beyoncé, is a tribute to their mother’s family name, Beyincé.
 Through her Broussard line, she is a third cousin of gospel singer and graphic artist Karen Showell.

 Solange’s sister Beyoncé has said that she has Nigerian ancestry.
 She may have discovered this through a DNA test.